hasin202/ObjectAlchemy/README.md

 ## Image generation

-If for every object you would like a relevant image you can hit the `/img` endpoint which will use the generated objects to prompt the openai API to generate a relevant image.
+If, for every object you would like a relevant image you can hit the `/img` endpoint which will use the generated objects to prompt the openai API to generate a relevant image.
 Furthermore, if you want the image to be in a certain style you can also pass in the property `img_info` in your request body

 ## Request body formatting for endpoints